Harvard-IACS/Bedrock/index.markdown

 </center>

 **Instructor:**  Pavlos Protopapas, Scientific Program Director and Lecturer at the Harvard John A. Paulson School of Engineering and Applied Sciences.

 # Course Introduction

 Welcome!
 The objective of this course is to serve as a 'refresher' for fundamental concepts in math, statistics, and programming required to undertake a course in machine learning, data science, or A.I. similar to Harvard's CS109a (Data Science 1) or an equivalent course.

-The course consists primarily of pre-recorded lectures and tutorial videos with accompanying coding exercises developed by Pavlos Protopapas, Scientific Program Director and Lecturer at the Harvard John A. Paulson School of Engineering and Applied Sciences.
+The course consists primarily of pre-recorded lectures and tutorial videos with accompanying coding exercises.

 Participation is entirely optional and you can progress through the material at your own pace.
-Don't worry if you are unable to participate or if you're unable to complete all parts of the course.
-This course will have no direct effect on any grades nor on your standing within your program.
+This course will have no effect on any grades nor on your standing within your program.

 As you progress in your learning journey, our friendly teaching staff will be here to support you through the course discussion forum as well as live online office hours.

 The course kicks off with a live zoom session on Thursday, June 15 at 10:30 AM EST.  We hope you can join this kick-off event, but don't worry if you can't!

+[TODO: ADD ABOUT A MID-SUMMER CHECK-IN AND AWARDS ETC ]

 ## Course Overview

 - Basic Python: Data types, data structures, functions
-- Advanced Python: Python Classes
+- Advanced Python: Classes, dunder methods, decorators
+- Python Libraries: Pandas, Matplotlib, Numpy, sklearn
-- Probability & Statistics
+- Basic Probability & Statistics: Random Variable, Probability Density Functions and Mass Density Functions, point estimates
-- Linear Algebra & Calculus
+- Basic Linear Algebra & Calculus
-- Linear Regression

-**Detailed Topics:**

-**Python:**

-- Python operators, loops & iterators
-- Python data structures such as sets, lists, dictionaries
-- Python functions & classes
-- Code debugging, third party modules
-- NumPy - Numerical Python
-- Pandas - tabular data in Python

-**Stats & Probability**

-- Random Variable
-- Probability Density Function
-- Some ‘standard’ distributions and their mean/stdev (Normal, Binomial)
-- Properties of mean and variance

-**Calculus:**

-- Derivatives (including partial)
-- What does ‘linear’ mean?
-- Properties of linear models

-**Linear Algebra:**

-- Matrix Operations
-  - Matrix Multiplication
-  - Matrix Inverse
-  - Transpose
-  - Dot Product
-- Linear Combinations

-**Linear Regression:**

-- Loss Function
-- Optimization
-- Design Matrix
-- Multiple Linear Regression
-- Train/Test Split

 # Prerequisites